Eating a nutritious, varied diet is fundamental for athletes to enhance performance and provide you with the energy needed to excel.

 Eating low-calorie meals regularly is regarded as being powerful for muscle gain.

 Martin MacDonald has produced various recipes on his website ‘Mac- nutrition’ where it is stated that “Being in a small calorie surplus during phases of muscle building tends to help the whole process”.

-Top tip: Not only is chicken kebab a good source for muscle building, but it is low in carbohydrate to help manage weight.
+Top tip: Not only is chicken kebab a good source for muscle building, but it is low in carbohydrates to help manage weight.
 Try this delicious recipe and many more